 In FY 10/11, the Patrol Division focused on expanding the two-person Party Response Team to a five-person Safe Neighborhoods Team.
 Due to officer shortages and normal training requirements, fielding this team was delayed.
-It is anticipated that the new Safe Neighborhoods Team will expand upon the initiatives and duties of the Party Response Team and will foster an even stronger rapport and positive relationship with students and neighborhood groups within our community.
+It is anticipated that the new Safe Neighborhoods Team will expand upon the initiatives and duties of the Party Response Team and will foster an even stronger rapport and positive relationship with students and neighborhood groups within our community in support of the Council's goal to strengthen and protect our neighborhoods.